AlizeeMe/ProjectTeam3/README.md

 ### Team and organization

 This game as been realized by :
-Alizée Meyer - Puzzle game
+Alizée Meyer - Puzzle game and Start menu
-Vincent Ribeiro Gomes - Simon Game
+Vincent Ribeiro Gomes - Simon Game and Pause menu
 Huynh Duc Minh Pham - Room
-Marina Zhuravleva - Menus